 The National Institute for Health and Care Excellence (NICE) particularly recommends CBT for depression and anxiety.
-There are also formal adaptations of CBT to treat particular mental health problems, such as phobias, PTSD and OCD.
+There are also formal adaptations of CBT to treat particular mental health problems, such as phobias, eating disorders, PTSD and OCD.

 CBT can also help you find new ways to cope with physical health problems, such as:

-I had CBT... when I had severe depression.
+"I had CBT... when I had severe depression.
 It got me through a really tough time, from being suicidal and off work on long term sick [leave], to fully functioning again and now in a successful career.
 I found it worked really well in combination with antidepressants.
-It pulled me back from a very dark place and reintroduced structure to my life when I'd given up.
+It pulled me back from a very dark place and reintroduced structure to my life when I'd given up."

-This information was published in February 2015.
-We will revise it in 2018.
+This information was published in October 2017.
+We will revise it in 2020.